cancerit/CaVEMan/README.md

 ###Copy Number

-Copy number files are taken in a 1-based bed style tab separated format, or BED fromat if the suffix is .bed.
+Copy number files are taken in a 1-based bed style tab separated format, or BED format if the suffix is .bed.
 Where the columns are chromosome,start,stop,copynumber(integer).
 A separate file is required for normal and tumour.
 Each file should have a copy number assigned for every region requested to be analysed (NB, CaVEMan set CN to 2 in regions where copy number is 0).